 - certain medications

 Psoriasis on the feet and athlete’s foot can look similar.
-A person may need to see a doctor if they are unsure which condition they have, particularly if they have not had psoriasis before.
+A person may need to consult a doctor if they are unsure which condition they have, particularly if they have not had psoriasis before.

-- Pain.
-Psoriasis on the foot can feel sore and painful.
+- Pain: Psoriasis on the foot can feel sore and painful.
 Athlete’s foot is mainly itchy, but frequent scratching can cause the infection to hurt.

 A person can buy some topical treatments, such as emollients, mild steroids creams, and coal tar foams, over the counter.
 A doctor can prescribe stronger topical formulations.

-Light therapy, also known as phototherapy, usually takes place in hospitals or clinics and involves doctors exposing a person to ultraviolet light.
+Light therapy, also known as phototherapy, usually takes place in hospitals or clinics and involves doctors exposing a person to UV light.
 For light therapy to be effective, people may require 2 or 3 sessions a week.

 Systemic treatments work throughout the body and include oral and injected drugs.
-Doctors typically only prescribe these medications for severe psoriasis due to the risk of serious side effect and the need for close monitoring.
+Doctors typically only prescribe these medications for severe psoriasis due to the risk of serious side effects and the need for close monitoring.